-Children with access to high-quality early childhood programs — like this little boy from Berlin, pictured above — are more likely to succeed in school and relationships, to become adults who thrive and contribute to their communities.
+Children with access to high-quality early childhood programs — like this little girl from Lancaster — are more likely to succeed in school and relationships, to become adults who thrive and contribute to their communities.

 GOAL: All kids receive high-quality early care and education

 At an early childhood development center in Lancaster, an infant coos and squeaks, smiling at her teacher.
 Her teacher makes eye contact, smiles back and says “Well, good morning!”

 Those people were not just passing the time.
 That baby’s brain just grew.